Brian Dickson

 Robert George Brian Dickson (May 25, 1916 – October 17, 1998) was a Canadian lawyer, military officer and judge who served as the 15th chief justice of Canada from 1984 to 1990 and as a puisne justice of the Supreme Court of Canada from 1973 to 1984.
 He retired on June 30, 1990.

 Dickson's tenure as chief justice coincided with the first wave of cases under the new Canadian Charter of Rights and Freedoms which, established in 1982, reached the Supreme Court from 1984 onwards.
-Dickson wrote several very influential judgments dealing with the Charter and laid the groundwork for the approach that the courts would take to the Charter.
+Dickson wrote several highly influential judgments on the Charter and laid the groundwork for the approach that the courts would take to the Charter.

 Early life and family

 Dickson was born to Thomas Dickson and Sarah Elizabeth Gibson, in Yorkton, Saskatchewan, in 1916, although the family lived at that time in Wynyard.
 His adolescence and young adulthood occurred during the Great Depression and the Dust Bowl years, which hit the Canadian prairies particularly hard.

 Dickson's father was a bank manager, and the family was eventually transferred to Regina, the capital of Saskatchewan.
 Dickson attended high school at the Central Collegiate, where two of his classmates were William Lederman and Alexander "Sandy" MacPherson.
 All three would go into law, with Lederman becoming one of Canada's leading constitutional scholars and MacPherson becoming a justice of the Saskatchewan Court of Queen's Bench.
 In later years, Dickson would reminisce that "Bill was always first in our class, and Sandy and I were fighting for second and third".

 Sandy MacPherson's father was M. A. MacPherson, the attorney general for Saskatchewan.
 When the legislature was sitting in the evenings, Dickson and Sandy MacPherson would come in the evenings to the Attorney General's office to do their homework, and then sit in the galleries of the Assembly and listen to the debates.
 Dickson said that his interest in the law was triggered by that experience.

 The Dickson family later moved to Winnipeg, where Dickson attended the University of Manitoba after graduating from Ridley College in 1934.
 He was a member of the Zeta Psi fraternity.
 In 1938, Dickson graduated with a Bachelor of Laws, earning the gold medal for his class.
 His first permanent job was with the Great-West Life Assurance Company, where he worked in the investment section for two years.

 It was in Winnipeg as a young law student that Dickson met his future wife, Barbara Sellers.
 They married in Winnipeg in 1943, when Dickson was back from Europe to attend military staff training in Kingston.